uikit/uikit-site/docs/pages/sticky.md

 ## Sticky on scroll up

-You can also make the sticky element only show when scrolling up to save space.
+You can make the sticky element show only when scrolling up to save space.
 Together with an animation, this makes for a very smooth experience.

 ```html
 <div uk-sticky="show-on-up: true"></div>